clojurewerkz/welle.docs/articles/links.md

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a> (including images & stylesheets).
 The source is available [on Github](https://github.com/clojurewerkz/welle.docs).

-## What version of Welle does this guide cover?
+## What Version of Welle Does This Guide Cover?

 This guide covers Welle 1.5.